ssardina/tapp-fixture/README.md

 # Team App Scheduler Builder

-This repo contains tools to build CSV files with fixtures schedules to import into [TeamApp](https://www.teamapp.com) system for a club.
-Many sport clubs use the [TeamApp](https://www.teamapp.com) platform to run the club's teams, which include distributing the game fixtures for each round.
+This repo contains tools to build a fixture schedule CSV file ready to be imported into [TeamApp](https://www.teamapp.com) system for a club.
+Many sport clubs use [TeamApp](https://www.teamapp.com) to run the club's teams, which include distributing the game fixtures for each round.

 Entering each game into [TeamApp](https://www.teamapp.com) could become a very demanding and error-prone task as soon as the club has a few teams.
-This system will allow you to populate the schedule for the next round of games in minutes and with almost no manual work.
+This system will allow you to populate the schedule section for the next round of games in minutes and with almost no manual work.
 Hopefully! :-)

 The script was originally done to support the [Brunswick Magic Basketball Club](https://www.brunswickmagic.com/) (Melbourne, Australia), from [Coburg Basketball Association (CBA)](https://coburgbasketball.org.au/).
-The tools should be usable for any club competing in CBA or under the [PlayHQ](https://bv.playhq.com/) system (even for other sports).
+However, it any club competing in CBA, or more generally under the [PlayHQ](https://bv.playhq.com/) system (even for other sports), should be able to use it.

-As of July 2022, the system was simplified and moved to Python-based Jupyter notebook [playhq_scrape.ipynb](playhq_scrape.ipynb) and direct interaction with the [PlayHQ](https://bv.playhq.com/)'s Public [API](https://support.playhq.com/hc/en-au/sections/4405422358297-PlayHQ-APIs).
-This notebook does not require any manual work beforehand (e.g.,receiving a spreadsheet or exporting fixture from Pl and can produce CSV files that are ready to be imported into TeamApp.
+As of July 2022, the system was simplified and moved to Python-based Jupyter notebook that exctacts upcoming games from [PlayHQ](https://bv.playhq.com/)'s Public [API](https://support.playhq.com/hc/en-au/sections/4405422358297-PlayHQ-APIs).
+This notebook does not require any manual work beforehand (e.g., receiving ad-hoc spreadsheets or exporting fixtures from PlayHQ web interface).

 ## Pre-requisites